How Facebook and Twitter are rushing to stop voter suppression online for the midterm elections

 “We’re concerned there’s going to be misinformation,” said Jim Condos, the secretary of state for Vermont and the leader of the National Association of Secretaries of State.

-“Technology has made that information delivery more efficient and cheap, therefore potentially much more widespread,” said Wendy Weiser, the director of the Democracy Program at the Brennan Center for Justice at NYU School of Law.
+“Technology has made that information delivery more efficient and cheap, therefore potentially much more widespread,” said Wendy Weiser, the director of the Democracy Program at the Brennan Center for Justice at New York University School of Law.
 “And it has made it more difficult for people to detect.”

 “In the lead up to the midterm elections, we built new tools and invested significant resources in expanding our capacity to take action against voter suppression,” said spokeswoman Brandi Hoffine Barr.